kylemanna/docker-openvpn/README.md

 # Dispos-A-VPN

-It works on DigitalOcean so far.
-It should work on AWS, but I need to test it.
+It works on DigitalOcean and AWS.
+I haven't tested it anywhere else.

 This was originally a fork of https://github.com/jpetazzo/dockvpn, but was redone to use Tinfoil Security's VPN script.